rightgabriel/search/README.md

 # Description

-As outlined in CS50's Programming with Python and JavaScript course,  Search is a web page that connects with Google Search, Google Image Search, and Google Advanced Search to sent GET inputs to these sites.
+As outlined in CS50's Programming with Python and JavaScript course for Project0,  Search is a web page that connects with Google Search, Google Image Search, and Google Advanced Search to sent GET inputs to these sites.
 It consists of 3 html files: index.html, image.html, and advanced.html .

 index.html consists of a front-end for Google Search.
 It has a rounded search bar, and two buttons for searching: Google Search, which googles a query; and I'm feeling lucky, which returns the main site of a query.